-Our spiritual doors are open to everyone, exclude no one and bring together spiritual individuals who have a sincere, shared interest in learning, practicing and preserving the teachings and wisdom of Bön Buddhism, Sutra, Tantra, and Dzogchen
+Our spiritual doors are open to those individuals who have a sincere and shared interest in learning, practicing and preserving the teachings and wisdom of Bön Buddhism.

 Here, at the Bön Buddhist Center, we provide simple methods and gentle encouragement to help achieve spiritual growth, personal self-discovery, and inner transformation.
 Our hope is that this Bön Buddhist Center contributes to the creation of a world of human and spiritual beings that live and work together in harmony, peace, and loving kindness.